Categories

 Young female student with short pink hair wearing bright yellow headphones.

-The National Centre for AI in tertiary education (NCAITE) aims to accelerate the adoption of artificial intelligence (AI) in education.
-One of the ways the team is achieving this is by leading a series of pilots, allowing Jisc members to gain direct experience of implementing AI, whilst enabling NCAI to evaluate different AI products.
+The Jisc AI Team aims to accelerate the adoption of artificial intelligence (AI) in education.
+One of the ways the team is achieving this is by leading a series of pilots, allowing Jisc members to gain direct experience of implementing AI, whilst enabling Jisc’s AI Team to evaluate different AI products.
 By doing this, the team can share the strengths and promises of various AI products so that Jisc members have a more rounded picture of what AI tools work well, and in which circumstances.

 An intro to Anywyse